esdalmaijer/opensesame_serial_port_trigger/README.md

 - [http://www.gnu.org/licenses/gpl.txt](http://www.gnu.org/licenses/gpl.txt)

-(the short summary is that you are free to use and modify this software as you please, as long as you keep it open source, and give me a bit of credit.
+The short summary is that you are free to use and modify this software as you please, as long as you keep it open source, and give me a bit of credit.
 Most importantly: the developers are IN NO WAY RESPONSIBLE for anything bad that may happen including, but not limited to, your mother-in-law moving in, your bike being stolen, the entire free world to catch fire, and serious injury or death.